 Displays of emotion are common during business meetings in Mexico.
 These might be uncomfortable to witness at first but are regarded positively in the Mexican workplace.
 Emotions are considered illustrations of emphasis, engagement and passion.

-There is no standard procedure for the transfer of business cards in Mexico, even though they are swapped frequently.
+Business cards are swapped frequently in Mexico.
 Expats should make sure that one side of their card is translated into Spanish, with this side facing up when the card is handed over.
 Professional qualifications are often listed on business cards.

 Attitude toward foreigners

 Mexico is a friendly, welcoming place to do business – and foreigners shouldn't experience much difficulty assimilating themselves into Mexican corporate culture.
-Expats should bear in mind, however, that not being able to speak Spanish will alienate them from the general public.
+Expats should bear in mind, though, that not being able to speak Spanish will alienate them from the general public.
 In some areas of the country, Americans have been known to be treated with suspicion and even hostility.
 There are political tensions between these countries, and expats should make an effort to understand the language and culture.

 Dos and don'ts of doing business in Mexico